 - Long pitched asymmetrical sloping roof known as a catslide roof that typically extends down over the kitchen on the backside of the house

 - Originally built around a large central chimney

 - Sometimes made from brick

 - Simple, clean geometric look

 So why do they call it a Saltbox house?
 The catchy term was inspired by the silhouette of the small covered wooden salt storage boxes that were a staple of Colonial kitchens.
 Hung on walls near the stove or sink, the boxes had slanted roofs that opened on a hinge to allow you to reach in and grab a pinch of salt, and resemble dollhouse versions of Saltbox homes.

 The shape of the dramatic catslide roofs that visually define the Saltbox house silhouette is known to help prevent excess snow from accumulating during harsh New England winters.
-But rumor has it that the roofs were more than a case of form following function or merely a pleasing design feature.
-Instead, according to folklore, the roof shape was a clever trick to help homeowners evade the tax on two-story houses mandated by Queen Anne in the 1600s and 1700s.
-The long sloping roof disguised the additional square footage hidden beneath it, culminating in a single story at the back, allegedly providing a scapegoat for the extra tax.
+The roofs may have been more than a case of form following function or merely a pleasing design feature, though.
+Instead, according to folklore, the roof shape was purported to be a clever trick to help homeowners evade the tax on two-story houses mandated by Queen Anne in the 1600s and 1700s.
+The long sloping roof disguised the additional square footage hidden beneath it, culminating in a single story at the back, allegedly providing a loophole for the extra tax.